Off-Campus Housing for 2015-2016

 - We will use Room Draw numbers if necessary (if number of applications exceed the number of permissions we can make we will use the AVERAGE number for your group)

-You must complete an Off-Campus Housing Application by March 10, 2014.
+You must complete an Off-Campus Housing Application by the deadline (March 11, 2015).
 In addition, ALL students applying for off-campus permission MUST complete the housing contract information via WebAdvisor.

 Students wishing to live off-campus may participate as an individual or as a member of a housing unit.
 Attention will be given to groups so that all eligible members of a group wishing to live together will receive permission if appropriate.
 Groups can be as large as 8 individuals.
 EACH MEMBER OF A GROUP MUST SUBMIT AN OFF-CAMPUS APPLICATION.